-The standard will focus on North American based stone products and operations, but will be developed with the participation and cooperation of the international stone community and will be the basis for expanding to a proposed international-based ISO certification.
-Criteria will be established defining both environmentally preferable products and stone production operations.
+The standard focuses on North American based stone products and operations, but is developed with the participation and cooperation of the international stone community and is the basis for expanding to a proposed international-based ISO certification.
+Criteria define both environmentally preferable products and stone production operations.

-NSF, NSC, and Ecoform sought volunteers for participation on this important Committee.
-The Committee is a balanced composition of stakeholders including stone industry, government, environmental advocacy, academia, green building and design, and other relevant groups.
-NSF International has been administering the committee in accordance with its ANSI-accredited standard development process.
+NSF, NSC, and Ecoform sought volunteers for participation on an important Joint Committee.
+The Committee was a balanced composition of stakeholders including stone industry, government, environmental advocacy, academia, green building and design, and other relevant groups.
+NSF International administered the committee in accordance with its ANSI-accredited standard development process.

 After many years and a great investment of both time and resources, it is time the Natural Stone Council and the natural stone industry tell the world about its sustainability standard.
 This standard will assure architects, landscape architects, designers, contractors, owners and others that there is verifiable data to compare natural stone with other competitive products in this rapidly changing green building environment.